craigem/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 - A basic, or working knowledge of Purescript, and a desire for more
 - A functioning install of Purescript 0.11.5, ``purs`` available on the $PATH
 - A functioning install of NodeJS with ``bower`` and ``npm`` on the $PATH
-- Have completed part one of the tutorial for [Integrating Purescript to a Webpack Project](purescript-wp2-ng2-ts)
+- Have worked through the tutorial for [Integrating Purescript to a Webpack Project](purescript-wp2-ng2-ts)

 ### Adding a bit of Flare